-115.21(d)(e): The facility has secured MOUs with four organizations for advocacy response services Central MN Sexual Assault Services, Support Within Reach, Canvas Health, and Sexual Violence Center.
+115.21(d)(e): The facility has secured MOUs with several organizations for advocacy response services Central MN Sexual Assault Services, Support Within Reach, Canvas Health, Sexual Violence Center, and Tubman.
 All agreements state the organization will respond to requests from the DOC to provide advocacy when incarcerated survivors are transported to the first available SANE for a sexual assault forensic exam.
-Additional services provided by the MOU include: acting as an outside responding agency and having a 24-hour phone line accessible; responding to requests to provide advocacy when an incarcerated survivor requests community-based sexual assault advocacy (investigatory, follow-up interviews, and follow-up advocacy); assisting in coordinating on-going contact with a survivor who is incarcerated in an MN DOC facility.
+Additional services provided by the MOU include: acting as an outside responding agency and having a 24-hour phone line accessible; responding to requests to provide advocacy when an incarcerated survivor requests communitybased sexual assault advocacy (investigatory, follow-up interviews, and follow-up advocacy); assisting in coordinating on-going contact with a survivor who is incarcerated in a MN DOC facility.
 The agency provides qualified, internal advocates through the agency's Victim Services Unit when a community-based advocate is unavailable.
 The Victim Advocate Services information is posted on the bulletin boards of the housing units and includes the address and number of the agency's victim advocate and the National Sexual Violence Resource Center, as well as the Rape, Abuse, and Incest National Network (RAINN) which can be accessed by speed dial 77 from the individual phones.
 The auditor interviewed the agency's advocacy coordinator and confirmed that she is the liaison between the incarcerated individuals and the community services and coordinates with the OSI and local facility to ensure that victims of sexual abuse are provided appropriate advocacy.
 Incarcerated individuals can reach her directly by calling the number posted in the facility.

-115.21(f): Sexual abuse allegations that involve criminal activity are referred to the Sherbune SO for investigation.
-The agency maintains an MOU with Sherbune SO to ensure an effective response to allegations of sexual abuse made by incarcerated individuals.
-This MOU became effective in 2013, and the Auditor confirmed that Joel Brott is still the Sheriff at Sherbune.
-The facility indicates an updated MOU is being completed.
-The MOU includes requesting the investigating agency follow the requirements of paragraphs (a) through (e) of this section.
+115.21(f): Sexual abuse allegations that involve criminal activity are referred to the Faribault Police Department or Rice County Law Enforcement Center for investigation.
+The agency maintains an MOU with FRB PD to ensure an effective response to allegations of sexual abuse made by incarcerated individuals.
+During the audit period, there were (2) investigations forwarded to FRB PD.